-For the years ended December 31, 2022, 2021 and 2020 the Company recorded a net unrealized gain of \$0.9 million, net unrealized gain of \$41.9 million and net unrealized loss of \$50.5 million, respectively, related to mortgage loans held in securitization trusts, at fair value.
-These amounts, when incurred, are recorded as unrealized gain (loss) on mortgage loans and obligations held in securitization trusts, net in the consolidated statement of operations.
+For the years ended December 31, 2022 and 2021, the Company recorded net unrealized gains of \$0.9 million and \$41.9 million, respectively, related to mortgage loans held in securitization trusts, at fair value.
+These amounts, when incurred, are recorded as unrealized gain on mortgage loans and obligations held in securitization trusts, net in the consolidated statement of operations.